-- Practice Note, Employment Litigation: DTSA Claims. - Defend Trade Secrets Act Issues and Remedies Checklist. - Standard Document, Notice of Immunity Under the Defend Trade Secrets Act (DTSA) Provision. - Article, Expert Q&A on the Defend Trade Secrets Act and Its Impact on Employers. - Article, DTSA Turns One, But What Has It Done?.
+- Practice Note, Employment Litigation: DTSA Claims. - Defend Trade Secrets Act Issues and Remedies Checklist. - Standard Document, Notice of Immunity Under the Defend Trade Secrets Act (DTSA) Provision. - Article, Expert Q&A on DTSA Seizure Orders.

 The likelihood that a court will enforce a specific noncompete against an employee depends on a variety of factors and the court's determination is highly factspecific.
 This section describes key steps an employer can take to assess the enforceability of a non-compete before initiating legal action.